alexzhauniarovich/MoviesListLibrary/README.md

 To achieve asynchronous workflow through the app, the Swift Concurrency (async/await) technology was used, and the native NSSession mechanism provided the networking processing.
 The dependency injection was achieved in a native Swift way, without any 3rd party frameworks.

+There were no any 3rd party dependencies used!

 ## The "Top 5 Trending movies list" screen